Rolando Bianchi

-Rolando Bianchi ([roˈlando ˈbjaŋki]; born 15 February 1983) is an Italian former professional footballer who played as a striker.
+Rolando Bianchi ([roˈlando ˈbjaŋki]; born 15 February 1983) is an Italian former professional footballer who played as a forward.

 With 77 total goals, he is Torino's 11th-highest all-time goal scorer.
 Bianchi was primarily known for his ability in the air.

 Club career

 Atalanta

 A product of the Atalanta youth system, Bianchi made his Serie A debut at the age of 18 during the 2000–01 Serie A season.
 He played the final 10 minutes in a 2–1 loss to Juventus on 17 June 2001.
 His only appearance during the season.
-The following season he made an additional 3 appearances for the bergamaschi, while during the 2002–03 Serie A season he made 16 appearances.
+The following season he made an additional three appearances for the bergamaschi, while during the 2002–03 Serie A season he made 16 appearances.
 Despite being a prolific scorer in the youth ranks, he played 21 games for the first team without scoring any goals.

 Cagliari

 He was sold in co-ownership to Serie B team Cagliari in January 2004, where he played 14 matches and scored two goals helping them gain promotion to Serie A. The 2004–05 season, for which he remained at Cagliari, saw him score 2 goals in 25 matches.